TheSunShiningDev/dotfiles/JOURNAL.md

 Learning to use python and devlop my own python app, but that is not a part of this journal!

 Also this moring I had fun customizing my vim setup a little more, but still not using it as my main editor.

+**Nov 11, 2024**

+Just having fun customizing.
+I currenly have a macbook, so wondering what I will do with this project if I switch devices.